archivesunleashed/aut-docs/Installing-and-Running-Spark-under-OS-X.md

 Then unzip the downloaded Spark Notebook file, cd into the directory, and run `./bin/spark-notebook`.

-The terminal should say start and say: `Listening for HTTP on /0:0:0:0:0:0:0:0:9000`
+The terminal should say: `Listening for HTTP on /0:0:0:0:0:0:0:0:9000`

-Then go to your browser and navigate to `http://localhost:9000/`
+Then navigate to `http://localhost:9000/` in your browser.

-To make a new notebook, click the '+' button on the top right-hand corner and make a new notebook.
+To make a new notebook, click the '+' button on the top right-hand corner.

 In that notebook, enter `:cp /path/to/warcbase/jar` as the first command to load Warcbase.
 Now you have an interactive Spark shell running Warcbase!